SSWConsulting/SSW.Rules.Content/rules/creating-action-items/rule.md

 As the discussion progresses, use the Loop to collaboratively edit and refine the notes.

-After the meeting, once you've created PBIs (Product Backlog Items) or other tasks based on the notes, remember to "zz" (mark as obsolete) the Loop notes and include a link to the corresponding PBIs.
+After the meeting, once you’ve created PBIs (Product Backlog Items) or other tasks based on the notes, include a link to the corresponding PBIs and remember to [“zz” (mark as obsolete)](https://www.ssw.com.au/rules/zz-files) the Loop notes.

 This prevents anyone from accidentally editing the old notes without realizing that a newer, finalized version exists.